 What Is A Credit Union Loan?

-A credit union loan is a type of financing offered by credit unions, which are member-owned, not-for-profit financial institutions.
-These loans often come with lower interest rates and more flexible terms compared to traditional bank loans, since credit unions focus on serving their members over generating profits for shareholders.
+A credit union loan is financing offered by a member-owned, not-for-profit financial institution.
+Because credit unions exist to serve their members rather than shareholders, these loans often come with lower interest rates and more flexible terms than a traditional bank loan.
 To qualify, you’ll need to join the credit union and meet its membership requirements.

 What Is A Credit Union?